-O.RND

-Random Numbers
+O.RND Random Numbers

 The TOE will ensure the cryptographic quality of random number generation.
-For instance random numbers shall not be predictable and shall have sufficient entropy.
+For instance random numbers shall not be predictable and shall

 The TOE will ensure that no information about the produced random numbers is available to an attacker since they might be used for instance to generate cryptographic keys.